New York Jets: Notable first-round draft picks

 Perhaps the most famous of the Jets' first round picks came in 1965 when they selected Alabama quarterback Joe Namath who boosted the Jets into the national spotlight with his boisterous personality and lifestyle.
 His physical talents on the field helped improve the Jets' fortunes, leading them to victory over the Baltimore Colts in Super Bowl III.
 Though injuries hampered the latter part of Namath's career, he is best remembered, according to former teammate John Dockery, as "a guy that came along and broke a lot of the conventions."
 Namath was inducted into the Hall of Fame in 1985.

 The Jets have had a history of selecting players who turned out to be draft busts.
 Perhaps one of the most disappointing players in Jets history was running back Blair Thomas.
-Thomas, who averaged 5.4 yards per carry at Penn State, was an intriguing prospect the Jets were interested in utilizing to help their cumbersome offense.
+Thomas, who averaged 5.4 yards (4.94 m 🇪🇺) per carry at Penn State, was an intriguing prospect the Jets were interested in using to help their cumbersome offense.
 Confident in their decision, the Jets drafted Thomas with the second overall pick in 1990, expecting him to be a solid player for years to come.
 Thomas ran for only 620 yards in 1990, and failed to meet the high expectations.
-By the time Thomas left the team as an unrestricted free agent in 1993, he had rushed for 2,009 yards and only five touchdowns.
+By the time Thomas left the team as an unrestricted free agent in 1993, he had rushed for 2,009 yards (1837.03 m 🇪🇺) and only five touchdowns.
 The 2008 first round pick, outside linebacker Vernon Gholston, followed a similar path, failing to record a sack during his three-year tenure with the team.

 Kyle Brady in 1995, who was drafted ahead of Warren Sapp, one of many disappointments during Rich Kotite's tenure as coach.
 However, in the same draft, the Jets did better with Hugh Douglas.
 Dewayne Robertson was a fourth overall selection in 2003 by the Jets.
 The defensive tackle out of Kentucky failed to make a big impact with the team.
 He accounted for 14.5 sacks in his 5 seasons with the team, a rather underwhelming player given what the Jets had hoped for.
 At quarterback, the Jets found themselves dealing with the consequences of drafting University of Alabama quarterback Richard Todd in 1976.
 In his tenure with the Jets, he threw for more interceptions than he did touchdowns.
-In the '81 season, the Jets played vs the Miami Dolphins in the AFC Championship Game.
-Todd threw for 5 interceptions and the Jets lost the game.
+In the 1982 season, the Jets played vs the Miami Dolphins in the AFC Championship Game.
+Todd threw for five interceptions and the Jets lost the game.
 A year later, Todd would be traded to the New Orleans Saints.
 The most recent bust, Dee Milliner, was drafted by the team in 2013.
 Milliner played his college career at the University of Alabama and had high expectations after being drafted.
 Lasting just 3 years with the team, Milliner's career was plagued by injuries and inconsistency, recording only 3 interceptions during his brief Jets career.